The Comprehensive Guide to Bully Breeds

 Like the Pit Bull, the American Staffordshire Terrier is known for its solidarity, insight, and undying steadfastness.

-These canines are a piece stockier and have a more easygoing personality, making them phenomenal friends.
+These canines are stockier and have a more easygoing personality, making them phenomenal friends.

 Bulldog Breeds